-Minutes later I’m scrolling through Facebook and come across a post by a lady named Shelagh that I’ve never met before.
+Minutes later I’m scrolling through Facebook and come across a post in a blogger group I belong to.
+Now, the post said “Hey Guys!
+Any mom’s out there interested in this?” and then she referenced a post in another group by a lady named Shelagh that I’ve never met before.
 She had posted this in a women’s networking group I belong to:

 I mentally ticked off every box except for the one about being a Mom and though… “Fuck it.
 I’m emailing her.
 And WHY is this only directed at mom’s.
 Don’t they know that other people struggle with these issues too?”

 I sent Shelagh a message and, long story long, she introduced me to a treatment that can “revitalize your pelvic floor”.

 After some initial conversations, health history and discussion about my own issues.
 We decided that I was a candidate for the treatment and I moved forward.
 None of us knew if it would work for me because my set of symptoms is relatively uncommon but we all agreed, it couldn’t hurt!